aspnetboilerplate/aspnetboilerplate/doc/WebSite/Module-System.md

 application startup and shutdown.
 You can override these methods to perform some specific tasks.

-ASP.NET Boilerplate calls these methods **ordered by dependecies**.
+ASP.NET Boilerplate calls these methods **ordered by dependencies**.
 If module A depends on module B, module B is initialized before module A.

 The exact order of startup methods: PreInitialize-B, PreInitialize-A,